-This essay discusses the relations between Technical Drawing, Descriptive Geometry, Projective Geometry, Linear Algebra, and CAD.
+This page discusses the relations between Technical Drawing, Descriptive Geometry, Projective Geometry, Linear Algebra, and CAD.

 In the early 1990s, when i was in my early twenties, i was fascinated by Technical drawing.
 Technical drawing is those you see in wire frame cars, architecture blue-prints, mechanical devices designs, etc. This skill fascinated me.
 In college, you can major in technical drawing and become a draftsman.